ocbe-uio/BayesMallows/cran-comments.md

 ## Resubmission Note
-This is a resubmission which fixes several smaller bugs, increases the number of unit tests, and removes the PLMIX package from Imports.
-Two new authors/contributors have also been added in DESCRIPTION.
+This is a resubmission which introduces new sequential Monte Carlo algorithms, describing in a new vignette.
+In addition, several dependencies have been removed.

 ## Test Environments
 * local Windows install, R 4.1.2
 * windows, win-devel.
+* Apple Silicon (M1) via rhub.
+* valgrind and GCC-UBSAN via rhub.
 * R-CMD-check via GitHub Actions on windows-latest, macOS-latest, ubuntu-20.04 (release), and ubuntu-20.04 (devel).

 ## R CMD CHECK results